kkruel8100/ai-case-study/README.md

 #### Benefits

 Ultimately acquiring and maintaining customers revolves around the customer experience.
 Individuals have come to expect certain features, such as chatbots to solve questions.
-Plus, when a company is trying to be the financial advisor, customers gain a comfort level with their money when they have access to real live individuals.
+When the emphasis is on a digital experience and low to no human supervision, it is important to maximize a customer's access to tools and information that will help faciliate decision making as well as improve customer's confidence in their investment advisor of choice.

 #### Possible Technlogies: